kanugu-prasad/Nxt-Trendz/README.md

 ### Completion Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionality is added</summary>
 <br/>

-The app must have the following functionalities
+The app is have the following functionalities

-- When invalid credentials are provided in the login form and **Login** button is clicked, then the respective error message from the response should be displayed
+- When invalid credentials are provided in the login form and **Login** button is clicked, then the respective error message from the response will be displayed
-- When the **username** and **password** are provided correctly and **Login** button is clicked, then the page should navigate to Home Route
+- When the **username** and **password** are provided correctly and **Login** button is clicked, then the page will navigate to Home Route
-- When an unauthenticated user tries to access the **Cart** Route, then the page should be navigated to **Login** Route
+- When an unauthenticated user tries to access the **Cart** Route, then the page will be navigated to **Login** Route

 - Following are the features to be implemented

   - Feature 1

     - When an authenticated user tries to add the same product multiple times
-      - The quantity of the product should be updated accordingly, and the count of the cart items in the header should be remained same
+      - The quantity of the product will be updated accordingly, and the count of the cart items in the header will be remained same

   - Feature 2

-    - The total amount and number of items in the cart should be displayed in the **Cart** Route
+    - The total amount and number of items in the cart will be displayed in the **Cart** Route

   - Feature 3

     - In each cart item in the cart
-      - When the plus icon is clicked, then the quantity of the product should be incremented by one
+      - When the plus icon is clicked, then the quantity of the product will be incremented by one
-      - When the minus icon is clicked, then the quantity of the product should be decremented by one
+      - When the minus icon is clicked, then the quantity of the product will be decremented by one
-      - When the quantity of the product is one and the minus icon is clicked, then the respective product should be removed from the cart
+      - When the quantity of the product is one and the minus icon is clicked, then the respective product will be removed from the cart
-      - Based on the quantity of the product, the product price and the Cart Summary, i.e the total cost should be updated accordingly
+      - Based on the quantity of the product, the product price and the Cart Summary, i.e the total cost will be updated accordingly

   - Feature 4

-    - When an authenticated user clicks on the remove button, cart item should be removed from the cart list
+    - When an authenticated user clicks on the remove button, cart item will be removed from the cart list

   - Feature 5

-    - When an authenticated user clicks on the **Remove All** button, all the cart items should be removed from the cart and [Empty Cart View](https://assets.ccbp.in/frontend/content/react-js/nxt-trendz-cart-features-empty-cart-view.png) should be displayed
+    - When an authenticated user clicks on the **Remove All** button, all the cart items will be removed from the cart and [Empty Cart View](https://assets.ccbp.in/frontend/content/react-js/nxt-trendz-cart-features-empty-cart-view.png) should be displayed

 - The `CartContext` has an object as a value with the following properties
   - `cartList` - this key stores the cart items